-vareness of the faculty, staff, students, and community of the Accreditation process e purpose of the Decennial/Initial Accreditation Visit Completion of all materials Collection, availability, and access to evidence Meetir ng with school board/committee members The vis siting team schedule (prepared by the school and the chair) - selection of students to lead facility tours on Monday or tour with the facilities manager or head custodian Priority Area meetings Priority Area observations classroom visits looking at student work - meeting with students gements for technology use during the visit, including any laptops that may be needed, ccess, and assistance as necessary The vis siting team workrooms at the school and hotel.
-Discuss items such as: size, location, and furniture supplies name tags for school easel with paper and markers a complete master schedule available in the school workroom access to the curriculum documents large flat screen monitor or LCD projector with screen (in both locations) and printer (at the school only) Arrang gements for lodging and meals for members of the visiting team Parkin g at the school or transportation to and from the hotel Plans f or reimbursement of travel expenses (school or NEASC form?)
-An ove erview of how the Decennial Accreditation Report is developed The school's responsibility for the distribution of the final report Press r releases about the Decennial Accreditation Visit to the school
+The awareness of the faculty, staff, students, and community of the Accreditation process and the purpose of the Decennial (or Initial) Accreditation Visit Completion of all materials Collection, availability, and access to evidence, e.g., hyperlinks, folder in shared drive, etc. Meeting with school board/committee members - virtually on Sunday night or in-person The visiting team schedule (prepared by the school and the chair) selection of students to lead facility tours on Monday or tour with the facilities manager or head custodian Priority Area meetings Priority Area observations classroom visits looking at student work meeting with students Arrangements for technology use during the visit, including any laptops that may be needed, Wi-Fi access, and assistance as necessary The vis iting team workrooms at the school and hotel.
+Discuss items such as: size, location, and furniture supplies name tags for school easel with paper and markers a complete master schedule is available in the school workroom access to the curriculum documents large flat screen monitor or LCD projector with screen (in both locations) and printer (at the school only) Arrangements for lodging and meals for members of the visiting team Parking at the school or transportation to and from the hotel Explicit plans for reimbursement of travel expenses An overview of how the Decennial Accreditation Report is developed The school's responsibility for the distribution of the final report Press releases about the Decennial Accreditation Visit to the school